Welcome to cargo-mutants

 Timeouts

-To avoid hangs, cargo-mutants will kill the test suite after a timeout and continue to the next mutant.
+To avoid hangs, cargo-mutants will kill the build or test after a timeout and continue to the next mutant.

-The minimum of 20 seconds can be overriden by the CARGO_MUTANTS_MINIMUM_TEST_TIMEOUT environment variable, measured in seconds.
+The minimum of 20 seconds for the test timeout can be overridden by the --minimum-test-timeout option or the CARGO_MUTANTS_MINIMUM_TEST_TIMEOUT environment variable, measured in seconds.

-You can also set an explicit timeout with the --timeout option, also measured in seconds.
-If this option is specified then the timeout is also applied to the unmutated tests.
+You can set an explicit timeouts with the --timeout option, also measured in seconds.

 Exit codes